-Transitional Care Management (TCM) addresses the handoff period between the inpatient and community setting.
-After a hospitalization, the patient commonly has experienced a medical crisis, new diagnosis, or change in medication therapy.
+Transitional Care Management (TCM) addresses the hand-off period between the inpatient and community setting.
+After a hospitalization or other inpatient facility stay (e.g., in a skilled nursing facility), the patient may be dealing with a medical crisis, new diagnosis, or change in medication therapy.
 Family physicians often manage their patients’ transitional care.

-In 2013, CMS implemented TCM codes.
-The two CPT codes use to report are:
+The two CPT codes used to report TCM are:

-• 99496 high medical complexity within 7 days of discharge
+- 99496 – high medical complexity requiring a face-to-face visit within seven days of discharge

 Requirements and Components for TCM